 The book discusses the training involved and becoming a United States Navy SEAL.
 Also, it goes on to talk about two specific missions: One was the attempted rescue of Private First Class Bergdahl, and the other was about the Somali pirate incident.
 The author of this book, Mark Owen, was a part of the Navy SEAL Team Six.
 He was one of the first few people to go into Laden’s room.

-Also, he talks about what inspired him to go into the Army and the Navy SEALs, then his perspective of 9/11.
+Also, he talks about what inspired him to go into the Army and the Navy SEALs, then his perspective on 9/11.
 You will see how he felt about the country before and after 9/11, Iraq, and military service.

 Author: Mark Owen